azagoruyko/skeleposer/README.md

 ## Features
 Skeleposer supports a lot of cool features that make the working process nice:
-* UI-friendly interface like Shape Editor.
+* UI is very similar to Shape Editor.
 * Duplicate/mirror/flip poses.<br>
   You make a facial rig on left side, then just duplicate & flip.